Jet Lag (cont.)

 Likewise, do not drink caffeinated beverages before, during, or just after the flight.
 Caffeine can also cause dehydration and disrupt sleeping schedules.
-What's more, caffeine can jangle your nerves and intensify any travel anxiety you may already be feeling.
+What's more, caffeine can rattle your nerves and intensify any travel anxiety you may already be feeling.

 Tip 6: Drink water

 Drink plenty of water, especially during the flight, to counteract the effects of the dry atmosphere inside the plane.
-Take your own water aboard the airplane if allowed.
+Take your own extra water aboard the airplane if allowed.